 From Mike to Michelle: Her Story

 Shell prides itself on being a company that places a strong value on diversity and inclusion.
-Michelle, previously Mike, a Senior Manager with Shell’s Prelude FLNG project, can vouch for this value in firsthand experience.
+Michelle, previously Mike, a Principal Contract Manager, LNG Canada, can vouch for this value in firsthand experience.

-Michelle Gardiner, a Senior Manager with Shell’s Prelude FLNG project, can vouch firsthand what it’s like working for a company that places a strong value on diversity and inclusion.
+Michelle Gardiner, a Principal Contract Manager, LNG Canada, can vouch firsthand what it’s like working for a company that places a strong value on diversity and inclusion.